-“One of the things that gets people really concerned is how they can manage childcare, how they can manage elder care and how they can get off time to just live life outside of work,” says Nellie Brown, director of Workplace Health & Safety Programs at Cornell University’s school of Industrial Labor Relations.
+“One of the things that get people really concerned is how they can manage childcare, how they can manage elder care, and how they can get off time to just live life outside of work,” says Nellie Brown, director of Workplace Health & Safety Programs at Cornell University’s School of Industrial Labor Relations.

 If you can alleviate these stresses, you can help all of your employees be safer on their commutes.

 Accidents involving toxic chemicals can be tricky to anticipate and control.
 There can be many chemicals on the job at any given time — including solids, liquids, gases, mists, and fumes — and each substance can enter the body via a different channel.

 Although many chemicals are present around the workplace like high-value chemicals that require dry disconnect systems to prevent leaks, the majority of toxic chemical issues arise from gas and chemical leaks.
 Gas leaks, in particular, occur often in older buildings and are difficult to manage, especially since some (like carbon monoxide) are odorless, therefore hard to detect.
 The safest way to deal with a gas leak is to exit the area immediately, as these chemicals can quickly cause lasting damage to the body.